facebook/folly/README.md

 The above packages are sufficient for Ubuntu 13.10 and Ubuntu 14.04.

-In the folly/folly directory, run
+In the folly directory, run:
 ```
   autoreconf -ivf
   ./configure